OpenAI Codex CLI: The Rust-Powered Terminal Agent Taking on Claude Code

 Architecture and the Rust Rewrite

-Codex CLI started life as a Node.js/TypeScript project in mid-2025.
-By late 2025, OpenAI had rewritten the core in Rust (the codex-rs crate), and as of early 2026 Rust accounts for roughly 95% of the codebase.
+Codex CLI started life as a Node.js and TypeScript project in mid-2025.
+By late 2025, OpenAI had rewritten the core in Rust (the codex-rs crate).
+Rust now makes up roughly 95% of the codebase.
 This was not a vanity rewrite.
-The motivations were practical: eliminate the Node.js runtime dependency, get lower memory consumption with no garbage collection pauses, and gain native access to platform sandboxing APIs without FFI overhead.
+The reasons were practical: drop the Node.js runtime, cut memory use with no garbage collection pauses, and reach platform sandboxing APIs natively without FFI overhead.

 The resulting binary is self-contained.
 No Node.js, no Python, no Docker required at runtime.
 You can install it through several channels: